List of Boston Bruins award winners: Retired numbers

-The Boston Bruins have retired twelve of their jersey numbers, beginning with Lionel Hitchman's #3, the first jersey in NHL history (and the second in North American sports history) to be retired.
+The Boston Bruins have retired thirteen of their jersey numbers, beginning with Lionel Hitchman's #3, the first jersey in NHL history (and the second in North American sports history) to be retired.
 Also out of circulation is the number 99 which was retired league-wide for Wayne Gretzky on February 6, 2000.
 Gretzky did not play for the Bruins during his 20-year NHL career and no Bruins player had ever worn the number 99 prior to its retirement.